tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/binlogmax_log_size.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Maximum binary log file size.
 Optional, default is 0 (do not reopen
 binlog file based on size).
-Introduced in version 1.10-beta.

 A new binlog file will be forcibly opened once the current binlog file
 reaches this limit.
 This achieves a finer granularity of logs and can